-Friday Night Bible Study - resumes this coming Friday, September 10, for Bible study and prayer, right now in a 12-week study of the letters to the Colossians and Philemon, following the Bible study guide by Bishop Tom Wright.
+Friday Night Bible Study - Resuming October 15 - Our next study begins on Friday, October 15 and is a study of the Letters of Peter and Jude following the Bible study guide by Bishop Tom Wright.
 Study guides are available online (www.amazon.ca or www.parasource.com or www.christianbook.com) or may be ordered through Fr.
 Dean.
-This Friday (September 17) will be Lesson 6: Colossians 3.18-4.1.
+The study on Friday, October 15 will be Lesson 1: 1 Peter 1.1-2.3.

 Zoom link: https://us02web.zoom.us/j/830877703

 Telephone: 647-374 4685, or 647-558 0588; Meeting ID: 830 877 703